-For information regarding Risk Factors, please refer to Item 1A in the Company's Annual Report on Form 10-K for the fiscal year ended August 31, 2006.
+For further information regarding our Risk Factors, refer to Item 1A in the Company's Annual Report on Form 10-K for the fiscal year ended August 31, 2006.

 Item 2.
 UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS